PoisotLab/ms_network_prediction/manuscript.md

 @Ruiter1995EnePat] and functioning [@Duffy2002BioEco; @Montoya2003FooWeb],
 and serves to benefit multi-species models [@Wootton2005MeaInt].
-Alternatively, understanding flow in modules within networks can aid in understanding the organisation of networks [@Farage2021IdeFlo] or the cascading effects of perturbations [@Gaiarsa2019IntStr].
+Alternatively, understanding flow in modules within networks can aid in understanding the organisation of networks [@Farage2021IdeFlo; @Montoya2002SmaWor] or the cascading effects of perturbations [@Gaiarsa2019IntStr].

 Much like quantifying the occurrence of an interaction, quantifying interaction _strength_ in the field is challenging.
-However, in some contexts, interaction strength can be estimated via functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is foraging behavior like searching, capture and handling times.
+However, in some contexts, interaction strength can be estimated via functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is foraging behaviour like searching, capture and handling times.
 In food-webs, metabolic based models use body mass, metabolic demands, and energy loss to infer energy fluxes between organisms [@Yodzis1992BodSiz; @Berlow2009SimPre].
 In addition,